nopnop2002/esp-idf-ftp-camera/flask/README.md

 # FTP Client using flask
 You can take & view pictures using WEB interface.
 This application works as an FTP client.
-This application creates shutter.txt on the FTP server.
+This application will create a new file (shutter.txt) on the FTP server.

 ESP32 shutter trigger must be configured with Triggered on remote file creation.
 ESP32 periodically monitors the FTP server for file creation.